Page of the United States Senate: School

-Pages are also required to participate in school field trips.
+Pages are also required to participate in regular school field trips.
 Run by the Senate Page School, they are conducted approximately one Saturday a month to sites in or around Washington.
-These field trips are usually at historically oriented landmarks in the mid-Atlantic area (i.e. Liberty Bell, Philadelphia; DuPont Mills, Delaware; etc.)
+These field trips are usually at historically oriented landmarks in the Middle Atlantic states area (i.e. the Liberty Bell and Independence Hall in Philadelphia; DuPont Mills, in Delaware; Fort McHenry or the Star-Spangled Banner Flag House in Baltimore, George Washington's Mount Vernon estate and Fort Washington on the Potomac River, and American Civil War battlefields in Virginia and Maryland or at Gettysburg, Pennsylvania, or Thomas Jefferson's hilltop estate Monticello near Charlottesville, Virginia, etc.)

-Sonceria Berry, the Secretary of the Senate, is responsible for the United States Senate Page School.

-Prior to the page residence being moved to Webster Hall in 1995, the U.S. Senate Page School was housed in the attic of the Library of Congress.
+The Secretary of the United States Senate is responsible for the United States Senate Page School.
+Prior to the page residence / dormitory being moved to the Daniel Webster Hall on Fourth Street, N.E. in 1995, the U.S. Senate Page School was housed in the cupola / attic / top floor of the Thomas Jefferson Building, built 1890–1897, the oldest part of the Library of Congress multi-buildings complex, across First Street to the east from the Capitol.

 Summer pages

 During the summer sessions only, pages may live at home or in the homes of their relatives in the Washington, D.C., area.
 Commuter summer pages fulfill the same duties as the residential summer pages, except that they arrive at 9:00 a.m. and depart at 6:00 p.m. regardless of the action of the Senate that day (residential pages are required to stay until after the Senate adjourns for the day).
 Commuter pages are allowed to participate in field trips with the other pages.
 Summer pages do not attend the Senate Page School.